-The Internet is destined to play an increasingly significant role in the education of the children at Granta and the professional practice of the staff.
-Access to the Internet is made available from any network computer in the school and on the school ipads/laptops through wifi..
-Staff monitor pupils whilst using these and restrictions are placed on the ipads as it is recognised that the Internet contains material which is unsuitable within a school context or which is offensive.
+The Internet is destined to play an increasingly significant role in the education of the children and adult learners at Granta and the professional practice of the staff.
+For this reason access to the internet is made available from any network computer in school or ipads/laptops/Kindles through wifi.-Staff monitor pupils whilst using these and restrictions are placed on the ipads/laptops/Kindles as it is recognised that the Internet contains material which is unsuitable within a school context or which is offensive.
 Furthermore the enhanced communications facilities afforded by the Internet raise issues of privacy and personal safety.
 For this reason it is necessary to put in place a range of restrictions on the use of the Internet and all users of the network must be made aware of these.